Pre-Winter Snowboard Training Plan

 Remember the snow will start falling before you expect it, so don't drag your feet and start today!
 If you have any more specific questions feel free to reach out at erin.storck@thefrontclimbingclub.com.

-Join me for a virtual pre-season conditioning program at The Front Climbing Club in Salt Lake City, Utah, starting October 19, 2020.
+Join me for a virtual pre-season conditioning program at The Front Climbing Club in Salt Lake City, Utah, starting October 7, 2024 (with rolling sign ups through October 28th).
 This program is entirely online and uses the fitness portal called TrueCoach.
 All your workouts will be uploaded with videos and descriptions.
-You will also have access me at any time throughout the program.
+You will also have access to me at any time throughout the program.
 Front Climbing Club membership not required to participate.
-Plus, sign up by October 19 and receive 15% off the purchase of a new Pallas board.
 Click here to register or for more details.

 ##